-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving. - Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice,
+- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving.

-Figure 0-1: Driver's Side Dashboard and Instrument Console
+Figure 2-1: Driver's Side Dashboard and Instrument Console

-- sleet, heavy rain), when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such. - Avoid driving the motorhome through any standing water.
-If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or the other. - Know the limits of operation of the motorhome.
+- Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain), when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such. - Avoid driving the motorhome through any standing water.
+If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or the other.
+Know the limits of operation of the motorhome.
 Do not try to achieve excessive speeds, climb overly steep hills, traverse overly long grades, attempt to use as an "off-the-road" (OTR), rapidly switch lanes, or rapidly accelerate or decelerate the motorhome.
-When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information. - The solar or blackout shade is operated by using a switch on the driver's console.
-Depress the switch to lower or raise the shade.
-On the Allegro Bus, the switch is labeled SOLAR SHADE or NIGHT SHADE.
+When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information. - As shown in Figure 2-1, the solar or blackout shade is operated by using a push button on the driver's console.
+Depress the button to lower or raise the shade.
+On the Allegro Bus, the button is labeled SOLAR SHADE or NIGHT SHADE.
 The time delay switch must be held for a few seconds before it is activated.